top of page

 This is a contained, performance-driven feature.
 It lives in real locations across Austin, with a small crew, a focused cast, and a production model built around authenticity and speed.
 That approach keeps the film honest, but it also means we don't have the safety net of a large studio budget.

-The goal is to take Odie through the festival circuit, starting with discovery-driven festivals like SXSW and Austin Film Festival, and position it for distribution with platforms that are actively looking for grounded, character-driven indie films.
+The goal is to take Odie through the festival circuit, starting with discovery-driven festivals like SXSW and Austin Film Festival, and position it for distribution with platforms actively looking for grounded, character-driven indie films.
 This is a film built to travel, but it starts here.

-What makes this project different—and what makes supporting it meaningful—is what happens after.
+What makes this project different — and what makes supporting it meaningful — is what happens after.

 We're also working to involve that community during production, hiring unhoused individuals as background performers and in select roles.
 Not as a gesture, but as a way to keep the film honest and rooted in real experience.